 There's no line of sight from the Equitable Life Building into the Bankers Club because the buildings are side-by-side and share a common wall.
-The two buildings are about the same height, maybe 100 feet tall.
-While the two buildings share the same address, they are in fact separate abuting buildings, with granite walls several feet thick.
+Both buildings are about the same height, maybe 100 feet tall.
+And while they share the same address, they are in fact separate abuting buildings, with granite walls several feet thick.